blyonscs/Case_Study_Fitness_Tracker/README.md

 ### Excel

-My first instinct for the analyze phase was to make some pivot tables to understand the data more and to gain inslight on it.
+My first instinct for the analyze phase was to make some pivot tables to understand the data more and to gain insight on it.

 ##### Pivot tables